IBM-Bluemix-Docs/mass-data-migration/iam.md

 ## Roles and permissions
 {: #roles}

 As an account owner, you can set policies within your {{site.data.keyword.cloud_notm}} account to create different levels of access for different users.
-You decide who can create and track {{site.data.keyword.mdms_short}} orders from the {{site.data.keyword.cloud_notm}} console.
+After you create a {{site.data.keyword.mdms_short}} request, you decide who can track the progress of the order from the {{site.data.keyword.cloud_notm}} console.

 The following table shows how {{site.data.keyword.mdms_short}} actions map to platform management roles.
-Platform management roles enable users to perform tasks on service resources at the platform level, for example assign user access for the service, create or delete service IDs, create instances, and bind instances to applications.

 <table>
   <col width="20%">